 66. The change in the market structure resulting from a proposed concentration can cause existing contractual arrangements to be unfavorable to effective competition.
 This is in particular true for exclusive long-term supply agreements if such agreements foreclose either, up-stream, the input for competitors or, down-stream, their access to customers.
-Where the merged entity will have the ability and the incentives to foreclose competitors in this way, the foreclosure effects resulting from existing exclusive agreements may contribute to significantly impeding effective competition16.
+Where the merged entity will have the ability and the incentives to foreclose competitors in this way, the foreclosure effects resulting from existing exclusive agreements may contribute to significantly impeding effective competition 16.

 67. In such circumstances, the termination or change of existing exclusive agreements may be considered appropriate to eliminate the competition concerns.
 However, the available evidence must allow the Commission to clearly determine that no de facto exclusivity will be maintained.
-Furthermore, such change of long-term agreements will normally only be sufficient as part of a remedies package to remove the competition concerns identified.